UCL/AstroBalance/docs/rocket-launch.md

 # Rocket Launch

-The rocker launch mini-game increases the size of the rocket launch flame based on head movement (pitch or yaw) and gaze steadiness.
+The rocket launch mini-game increases the size of the rocket launch flame based on head movement (pitch or yaw) and gaze steadiness.

 ## Main objects / values to edit during play testing